Vascular Vein Centers

 Deep vein thrombosis (DVT) is a condition where prompt treatment is critical to prevent potentially life-threatening complications.
 If you have DVT symptoms, contact the specialists at Vascular Vein Centers right away.
-With offices in Orlando, Kissimmee, Lake Mary, The Villages, Davenport, and Rockledge, Florida, their expert team members can diagnose and treat DVT swiftly and effectively.
+With offices in Orlando, Kissimmee, Lake Mary, The Villages, Davenport, Florida, their expert team members can diagnose and treat DVT swiftly and effectively.
 Call the Vascular Vein Centers office nearest you today for urgent assistance, or book a routine appointment online.

 Deep vein thrombosis (DVT) is a condition in which a blood clot forms in one of the large veins in your leg, or sometimes your pelvis or arms.
 In some cases, multiple clots can form.